citusdata/citus_docs/develop/reference_ddl.rst

 Starting with Citus 6.0, we made co-location a first-class concept, and started tracking tables' assignment to co-location groups in pg_dist_colocation.
 Since Citus 5.x didn't have this concept, tables created with Citus 5 were not explicitly marked as co-located in metadata, even when the tables were physically co-located.

 Since Citus uses co-location metadata information for query optimization and pushdown, it becomes critical to inform Citus of this co-location for previously created tables.
-To fix the metadata, simply mark the tables as co-located:
+To fix the metadata, simply mark the tables as co-located using :ref:`mark_tables_colocated`:

 .. code-block:: postgresql